PowerShell/PowerShell-Docker/docs/development.md

 ## Building the images

-To build an image run `./build.ps1 -build -name <ImageFolderName>`.
+To build an image, run `./build.ps1 -build -name <ImageFolderName>`.

 ### Example

-For example to build Ubuntu 16.04/xenial, which is in `./release/stable/ubuntu16.04`:
+For example, to build Ubuntu 16.04/xenial, which is in `./release/stable/ubuntu16.04`:

 ```sh
 PS /powershell-docker> ./build.ps1 -Build -Name ubuntu16.04